 - If you have features that are built on the entire data set – for example, the frequency of clicks on a particular advertisement depending on the time, such features should be calculated only using training set, not validation one, so that the knowledge of the answer will not be “flowing” into the model

-- If the data is time-dependent – for example, the test set will contain data from the future, about the training set, it is necessary to have same distribution in training/validation split
+- If the data is time-dependent – for example, the test set will contain data from the future, about the training set, it is necessary to have the same distribution in training/validation split

 Check the adequacy of the local validation by comparing the improvement shown locally with the actual improvement obtained after uploading the solution to the Kaggle.
-It’s good when the changes in the local score give an idea of the real improvement.
+It’s good when the changes in the local score give an idea of real improvement.

 A lot of success in deep neural networks and Deep Learning lays in the meticulous design of the neural network architecture software development.
-Below you can see the top-1 one crop precision in proportion to the quantity of operations needed for one forward pass in numerous popular neural network architectures.
+Below you can see the top-1 one crop precision in proportion to the number of operations needed for one forward pass in numerous popular neural network architectures.

 Technology advancements are not always the primary drivers of industry change.
-Digital advertising today depends on consumer behavior that largely impacts further adtech industry transformations.
+Digital advertising today depends on consumer behavior that largely impacts further ad tech industry transformations.
 Now that people have grown tired of slum advertising, all market players, including Google and Apple, have gone to war against it.